mr-sarthakgupta/BioEval/README.md

 rediscover the core conclusions of a biology paper from an open-world problem statement, internet access, analysis tools, and a guarded data-agent.

+RL environments and evals created by inverting pull requests from real repositories have provided a huge amount of in-distribution data for coding.
+We believe the same can be done with research papers for automated research.

 ## Design

 - The UEA starts in an empty `/workspace` with internet access and a fixed disk budget.